-The initial consultation generally lasts from 1 1/2 to 2 hours.
+The initial consultation generally lasts from 1 1/2 hours.
 During this visit we will review your detailed health history, perform a Chinese medicine assessment of your condition, and provide you with your unique treatment plan.
 You will also receive your first acupuncture treatment at this time.

 During your first visit, your acupuncturist will spend time getting to know you and your health concerns.
 You may be asked a wide range of questions about your symptoms, eating, exercise, sleep habits, emotional states and anything that may offer insight into your health.